-This domain may have received penalty for the anchor text being too high.
+This domain may have received a penalty for the anchor text being too high.
 Avoid it and move onto the next domain.

 Are there any particularly spammy sounding anchors?

 Take a quick look at the URLs of the top pages.
-Sometimes you’ll see subdomains, or page urls that are clearly related to spam.
-If you see any urls like this, just move on.
+Sometimes you’ll see subdomains or page URLs that are clearly related to spam.
+If you see any URLs like this, just move on.